Reviewing Uses of Regulatory Compliance Monitoring: Results

 \subsection{Preparation}

+\paragraph{Domain} First, we analyse the domains in which conformance checking and compliance checking techniques are applied for regulatory compliance monitoring.
+Figure~\ref{fig:domain-distribution} shows an overview of the domains we identified.

-\paragraph{Domain} The majority of \emph{conformance} checking studies focusses on the area of healthcare (18 studies), with finance being second (seven studies).
-Other areas, such as public services (three studies) or data processing (three studies), are also present.
+The majority of \emph{conformance} checking studies focusses on the area of healthcare (21 studies), with finance being second (seven studies).
+Other areas, such as public services (three studies) or data processing (two studies), are also present.
 The prevalence of healthcare and finance seems to indicate that regulations in these areas are well-suited to be assessed with conformance checking.

 The set of \emph{compliance} checking studies, on the other hand, shows a broader distribution of domains (including one study in a healthcare setting): From healthcare, human resources, rent, public services to trade, supply chains and customer service, seven different domains are covered.
-This seems to suggest a broad applicability of compliance checking in many areas, although we observe a slight focus on trade and supply chain-related studies (three times), as well as public services (two times).
+This seems to suggest a broad applicability of compliance checking in many areas, although we observe a slight focus on healthcare-related studies (five times), trade and supply chain (four times), as well as finance and public services (three times, two times).

+\paragraph{Goals} Second, we consider the goals of the studies we analysed.
+An overview of our findings is provided in Fig.~\ref{fig:goals-distribution}.

-\paragraph{Goals} Regarding the explicitly stated goals of the studies for applying \emph{conformance} checking, we see that those in the area of healthcare mainly aim to improve the conformance checking technique and its application (twelve of 17) or to demonstrate the applicability of conformance checking (eleven of 17), whereas only half of the studies making use of healthcare-related regulations aim to improve the process itself.
-Similarly, no finance-related contribution aims to provide actual process improvement, but all of them aim to improve conformance checking techniques, and two out of six explicitly intend to demonstrate them.
-This tendency is noticeably present across all domains we identified, with more than two thirds (25) aiming to improve techniques, more than half aiming to demonstrate them (19), and less than half of the studies (14) aiming to investigate actual process improvement.
+Regarding the explicitly stated goals of the studies for applying \emph{conformance} checking techniques, we see that those in the area of healthcare mainly aim to improve the conformance checking technique and its application (15 of 21) or to demonstrate the applicability of conformance checking (eleven of 21), whereas only around a third of the studies making use of healthcare-related regulations aim to improve the process itself.
+Similarly, no finance-related contribution aims to provide actual process improvement, but all of them aim to improve conformance checking techniques, and two out of seven explicitly intend to demonstrate them.
+This tendency is noticeably present across all domains we identified, with more than two thirds (28) aiming to improve techniques, more than half aiming to demonstrate them (21), and less than half of the studies (16) aiming to investigate actual process improvement.